-The instructions for making this quick Halloween project are super easy!
+The instructions for making this quick Halloween STEAM project are super easy!

 - Halloween thaumatrope coloring page.
-Download and print yours: (*by clicking on the following link you agree to our terms of service* see end of post for details) HERE.
+Download and print yours: (*by clicking on the following link you agree to our terms of service* see end of post for details) GET IT HERE.

 - Paper.
 Heavy weight paper works best, but regular paper is fine, too.